 Students are given opportunities to explore their faith more deeply in informal settings.
 There is a retreat programme which runs across the whole school.
 Year 12/13 students are trained to lead the retreat days for the younger students as they have an innate understanding of what it is like to be young people in the 21st century and can therefore help guide and focus the direction of the retreats.
 We have an active liturgical culture in which all students are invited to participate.

 Our Sixth Form are fortunate to have the opportunity to explore a number of future pathways and we provide CIAG (Careers Information and Guidance) regardless of which pathway they take:

 Open → Apprenticeship + University

-In order to prepare for any of these future pathways we offer a full range of traditional A-level subjects as well as BTEC courses in Business Studies and Sport.
+In order to prepare for any of these future pathways we offer a full range of traditional A-level subjects as well as BTEC courses in Business, Sport and Performing Arts.

 Responsibility and Opportunity